-G. Special Seasons/Species Management
+D. Special Seasons/Species Management i.

-i.
 Black Ducks

-Council Recommendations: The Atlantic Flyway Council recommended that the individual Atlantic Flyway States continue to achieve a 42 percent reduction in their black duck harvest during the 1999-2000 season compared with the 1977-81 base-line harvest.
+Council Recommendations: The Atlantic Flyway Council recommended that all Atlantic Flyway States be allowed to offer one black duck in the daily bag limit for up to 60 days, provided each State achieve a minimum 25 percent harvest reduction from the 1977-81 base period.